- Discover CSUB

 Research & Internship Opportunities off Campus

 Looking for a research or internship off campus?
 Start by searching Get Experience, a free, searchable online database developed by ACS to help students find experience opportunities in chemistry.
 It contains information on research experiences, internships, co-ops, and other chemistry-related opportunities for undergraduate chemistry students.
+Another great resource is the catalog of internships in scientific research and medicine which is updated annually by the Fred Hutchinson Cancer Research Center.
 Also explore the listings posted below.

 You can stay up to date on these and other research opportunities by following us on Facebook.